AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

     };
     ```

-3. Go to **Configuration** of the AWS Lambda function and setup two **Environment variables**.
+3. Go to **Configuration** of the AWS Lambda function and set up two **Environment variables**.
 One for the bucket name and one for the AWS IoT Core endpoint.

 ![AWS Lambda, Environment variables](assets/aws-env-var.png)\
 *Screenshot from AWS Management Console*

 #### AWS Lambda function permissions

-Finally, you need to setup correct permissions for the AWS Lambda function to access the Amazon S3 bucket, AWS IoT Core and Amazon Rekognition.
+Finally, set up the correct permissions for the AWS Lambda function to access the Amazon S3 bucket, AWS IoT Core and Amazon Rekognition.

-1. Go to **Configuration** > **Permissions** and click on the **Execution role**.
+1. Go to **Configuration** > **Permissions** and click the **Execution role**.
-2. In the **IAM** (Identity and Access Management) console you should add permissions for the three services:
+2. In the **IAM** (Identity and Access Management) console, add permissions for the three services:
     - Amazon S3 (`s3:GetObject` and `s3:GetObjectVersion`)
     - Amazon Rekognition (`rekognition:DetectProtectiveEquipment`)
     - AWS IoT Core (`iot:Publish`)
-3. Click **add permissions** dropdown and select **Attach policies**.
+3. Select **Attach policies** from the **add permissions** dropdown.
-4. Now click **Create Policy** and add Amazon S3 as a service and read access to `GetObject` and `GetObjectVersion`.
+4. Click **Create Policy** and add Amazon S3 as a service and read access to `GetObject` and `GetObjectVersion`.
 5. Click **next** > **next** until you can set a name for your policy.
 6. Save the policy and attach the policy to your role.

 Create two more policies (one for Amazon Rekognition and one for AWS IoT Core) and attach them to your AWS Lambda function role.

-- The Amazon Rekognition policy should have at least read access to action: `rekognition:DetectProtectiveEquipment`
+- The Amazon Rekognition policy should have at least read access to the `rekognition:DetectProtectiveEquipment` action.
-- The AWS IoT Core policy should have write access to action: `iot:Publish`
+- The AWS IoT Core policy should have write access to the `iot:Publish` action.

 ### AXIS Object Analytics (camera application) and event setup

 #### Line Crossing in AXIS Object Analytics

-1. In the Axis camera, start the AXIS Object Analytics application by navigating to **Apps** and click **open**.
+1. In the Axis camera, go to **Apps** and click **open** to start the AXIS Object Analytics application.
-2. Setup a line crossing scenario where you want to capture an image that is sent to Amazon S3.
+2. Set up a line crossing scenario where you want to capture an image and send it to Amazon S3.

 ![AXIS Object Analytic - Line crossing](assets/axis-line-crossing.png)\
 *Example of a line crossing scenario in AXIS Object Analytics*

-#### Axis camera event setup
+#### Set up Axis camera event

-Now it is time to setup a HTTPS recipient to the Amazon API Gateway and an event that is used as a trigger when an image should be uploaded.
+Now it is time to set up an HTTPS recipient to the Amazon API Gateway and an event that triggers an image upload.

-1. In the camera navigate to **System** > **Events**.
+1. In the Axis camera go to **System** > **Events**.
-2. In the **Recipients** tab click the plus sign to add the Amazon API Gateway recipient URL.
+2. On the **Recipients** tab click **+** to add the Amazon API Gateway recipient URL.
-    > **Note** Username and password is not needed here, the authentication is handled via the access token `accessToken` that you will enter in the **Rules** section under **Custom CGI parameters**.
+    > **Note** You don't need to enter a username and password here.
+The access token `accessToken` in the **Rules** section under **Custom CGI parameters** handles the authentication.
-3. In the **Rules** tab click the plus sign to add a new rule.
+3. On the **Rules** tab click **+** to add a new rule.
-    - Select a condition for when to send an image to Amazon S3.
-E.g. **AXIS Object Analytics: Scenario x**.
+    - Select a condition for sending an image to Amazon S3, for example, **AXIS Object Analytics: Scenario x**.
-    - Set post buffer to 1 second and the **Maximum images** to 1.
+    - Set the post buffer to 1 second and the **Maximum images** to 1.
-    - Add the `accessToken` under **Custom CGI parameters**.
-E.g. `accessToken=abcdefghijklmnopqrstuvxyz123`
+    - Add the `accessToken` under **Custom CGI parameters**, for example, `accessToken=abcdefghijklmnopqrstuvxyz123`

-The camera is now configured to send an image every time a person crosses the line that was setup in AXIS Object Analytics.
+The camera will now send an image every time a person crosses the line that you created in AXIS Object Analytics.

 ### Strobe siren event and MQTT subscribe

-This section explains how to setup MQTT subscribe in the strobe siren and how to tie the MQTT topic to different event that controls the strobe sirens light or sound.
+This section explains how to set up MQTT subscribe in the strobe siren and tie the MQTT topic to different events that control the strobe siren's light or sound.

-#### MQTT subscribe setup
+#### Set up MQTT subscribe

 1. In the strobe siren under **System** > **MQTT** go to **MQTT subscriptions** and add a new subscription.
-2. Set a MQTT topic that correspond to the Amazon Rekognition AWS Lambda function topic.
-E.g. `ppe/alarm/on` and `ppe/alarm/off`.
+2. Set an MQTT topic that corresponds to the Amazon Rekognition AWS Lambda function topic, for example, `ppe/alarm/on` and `ppe/alarm/off`.
-    > **Note** Remember to uncheck the tick box “Use default topic prefix”.
+    > **Note** Remember to clear “Use default topic prefix”.
 3. Repeat the subscription configuration for one more color so that the trigger from Amazon Rekognition can change color based on PPE detection.

-#### Strobe siren profile setup
+#### Set up a strobe siren profile

 1. In the strobe siren add a new profile, give it a name (example `green-light`), and configure the desired signaling.
 2. Create a second profile for some other color or sound (example `red-light`).

-#### Event setup
+#### Set up an Event

 1. In the strobe siren, go to **System** > **Events** and add a rule.
 2. Tie the condition to MQTT stateless and the subscription created earlier.